 The verses quoted in this second part describe the existential condition of the āsura human being, the doctrine of the three guṇa and the hierarchy of the Hindu caste system.

-4.”Hypocrisy, arrogance, vanity, anger, hardness of soul and ignorance: all this, Pārtha, belongs to him who is born for an āsura condition”.
+4.”Hypocrisy, arrogance, vanity, anger, hardness and ignorance: all this, Pārtha, belongs to he who was born for an āsura condition”.

-6.”In this world there are two categories of beings: daiva and āsura, the daiva one has been widely described; now listen from me, Pārtha, the āsura one”.
+6.”In this world there are two categories of beings: daiva and āsura, the daiva one has been extensively described; now listen from me, Pārtha, the āsura one”.

-8.”They affirm that the universe is without truth, without foundation [or moral basis], without a Lord, devoid of regular causal connection and originated from passion”.
+8.”They state that the universe is without truth, without fundament [or moral basis], without a Lord, devoid of regular causal connection and originated from passion”.

 9.”Firm in their way of seeing [things], these unhappy, devoid of understanding and full of violence, come into the world to destroy it”.